kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 + if (1.0-downTolerance) <= usageRatio && usageRatio <= (1.0+upTolerance) { /* ... */ }
 ```

-Since the added field is optional and has a default value compatible with the
+Since the added field is optional and it's omission results in no change to the existing
-current autoscaling behavior, this feature can be added to the current API
+autoscaling behavior, this feature can be added to the current API
 version `pkg/apis/autoscaling/v2`.

-The feature presented in this KEP only allows to tune an existing parameter, and
+The feature presented in this KEP only allows users to tune an existing parameter, and
 as such doesn't require any new HPA Events or modify any Status.
 A new error is
 emitted if a `tolerance` field is set to a negative value.